4d/docs/website/translated_docs/es/API/DataclassClass.md

 | timeout    | Integer | Tiempo de espera en segundos. |
 | maxEntries | Integer | Número máximo de entidades.   |

 `timeout` sets the timeout of the ORDA cache for the dataclass (default is 30 seconds).
 Once the timeout has passed, the entities of the dataclass in the cache are considered as expired.
-This means that:
+Esto significa que:

 * the data is still there
 * the next time the data is needed, it will be asked to the server